When is a Sale a Sale: Everything You Need to Know

 Similarly, there can only be consent if both parties agree on the price of the item in the contract.
 If the seller wants more than the buyer wants to pay, there is not an agreement and, therefore, no consent.

 If you need help understanding when is a sale a sale, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.